binford2k/content-and-tooling-team/content/blog/posts/2023-01-10-remove-puppet-module-gems.md

 Until Bundler got smarter, learned how to resolve Ruby version dependencies, and made this workaround no longer necessary.

 ## What's Changing
-With these Bundler updates, we no longer require such tight control over dependencies, since Bundler will do the right thing and resolve them properly.
+With these Bundler updates, we no longer require such tight control over dependencies, since Bundler will do the right thing and resolve them properly, taking gems' supported Ruby versions into account.
 We have decided to stop maintaining the `puppet-module-gems` and instead move fully to managing our gem dependencies with the PDK templates.
 This will be easier to maintain in the long term and will better allow downstream users to modify according to their own needs.

 This is especially relevant now as it means that the `puppet-modules-gems` have not been updated to account for Ruby 3, which the upcoming Puppet 8 release will release with. **This means that any module that has not yet converted to the new format will be not be testable on Puppet 8**.